thri33/2h-homework/README.md

+# Effectué en 2h30

-# Betclic Coding Assignment 2020
+## Betclic Coding Assignment 2020

 The goal of this assignment is to showcase your ability to develop features and your coding style.
 Due to the time constraint you will have to prioritize what you work on,